-"In the 1970s, the fire of self-esteem began to catch," she writes on Quartz, referring to the midcentury humanistic psychology movement that prioritized self-esteem and self-actualisation above all else.
-"One long-running study analysed high schoolers' responses to the statement 'I am an important person' over nearly four decades.
+"In the 1970s, the fire of self-esteem began to catch," she writes on Quartz, referring to the midcentury humanistic psychology movement that prioritized self-esteem and self-actualization above all else.
+"One long-running study analyzed high schoolers' responses to the statement 'I am an important person' over nearly four decades.
 In the 1950s, only 12% agreed, but by 1989, that number had soared to roughly 80%," she adds.

 Psychology Today agrees with Eurich's belief that there's a fine line between healthy and unhealthy high self-esteem.
 "Too much self-love … results in an off-putting sense of entitlement and an inability to learn from failures," the publication writes.
 "Perhaps no other self-help topic has spawned so much advice and so many (often conflicting) theories."

 Considering the fact that many psychologists and sociologists believe we're currently in the midst of a modern-day narcissism epidemic, which is high in self-esteem and low in empathy, the repercussions of pushing high self-esteem are worth considering.
 "Since [the 1970s], our collective sense of self-importance has only intensified," Eurich adds.
 She believes this is partly due to social media and the fact that it "makes it all-too-easy to focus exclusively on ourselves."